ctrahan94/homework04_javascript_code_quiz/README.md

 ## The Solution
 Used javascript to create a series of functions and if statements to build a timed quiz.

+## Credit
+I had a good amount of help from my tutor Tyler as well as a handful of my classmates.

 ### What the deployed site looks like
 #### Main Page
 ![Main Page](assets/images/mainpage.png)